Hopac/Hopac/Docs/Internals.md

 For efficiency, the above illustrative implementation uses double checked locking.
-As you can see, the entire operation can be implemented without additional allocations; the caller of the read operation has already allocated the continuation object, that also includes the **Next** field that we use to implement a linked list.
+As you can see, the entire operation can be implemented without additional allocations; the caller of the read operation has already allocated the continuation object, which also includes the **Next** field that we use to implement a linked list.
 The lock is only held for the duration of a few machine instructions.
 The same goes for the actual implementation of channels, for example.